 Culture or tradition in no way is an excuse for animal cruelty.
 Be aware of cultural or traditional events that may involve animal cruelty.
 For example, these events can include the use of animals in bullfighting, cockfighting and rodeos.
 PETA has written an article titled The 14 Worst ‘Festivals’ Still Taking Place Today (WARNING: this is distressing).

 In many countries, you can eat animals that have either been cruelly treated while alive as well as during the slaughter process as well as wild and endangered animals.
 For example, you can eat whale meat in a number of restaurants in Reykjavik, Iceland.
 Most Icelandic people do not eat whale meat.
 It is in the restaurant’s menus for tourists.
 We had a simple rule.
 If whale meat was on the menu, we did not eat at that restaurant.
 Other common menu items include blue fin tuna, shark fin soup and caribou.
 Here is a list of ten endangered species that you can still eat.

 5. Don't get your photo taken with wild animals

 Yes lots of wild animals are cute, but that doesn’t mean they are a prop for a photo.
 What is happening to the animals mental and physical well being by being handled by tens if not hundreds of people, including children?
 Younger children, in particular, do not necessarily understand how fragile an animal can be.
 Camera noise and flashes can cause unnecessary distress to the animals.

-Many of these wild animals, especially larger ones, such as tigers and larger primates, can be drugged to keep them quiet while the photos of being taken.
+Many of these wild animals, especially larger ones, such as tigers and larger primates, can be drugged to keep them quiet while the photos are being taken.
 These animals can also be kept in small enclosures during these “photo sessions”, not allowing the animals the ability to move freely.

 6. Avoid entertainment with animals